wdreames/hive_board_game_ai/test/outline_of_tests_to_make.md

 - No implementation for subclasses yet

 ### Board
-- Initialize
+- X Initialize
-- Universal access to the board state (singleton)
+- X Universal access to the board state (singleton)
-- Place a piece
+- X Place a piece
 - Determine the winner
 - get_all_possible_placements()